Gibbs posterior inference on the minimum clinically important difference: A Gibbs posterior for MCID

 \subsection{Posterior construction}

-In contrast with a Bayesian model, a Gibbs model does not require specification of the probability model $P$.
-A Gibbs model consists of a risk function connecting data and parameter, here \eqref{eq:loss_fcn}, and a prior for the parameter.
-Then \citet{bissiri.holmes.walker.2013} consider a Gibbs approach that boils down to treating the scaled empirical risk function $nR_n(\theta)$ like a negative log-likelihood and constructing the posterior distribution as usual.
+In contrast with a likelihood-based approach, a Gibbs model does not require specification of the probability model $P$.
+A Gibbs model consists of a risk function connecting data and parameter, here \eqref{eq:loss_fcn}, and a prior for the parameter. \citet{bissiri.holmes.walker.2013} consider a Gibbs model that boils down to treating the scaled empirical risk function $nR_n(\theta)$ like a negative log-likelihood and constructing the posterior distribution as usual.
 That is, our Gibbs posterior distribution for $\theta$ is given by

 where $R_n(\theta) = \PP_n \ell_\theta$ is the empirical risk defined above, and $\Pi$ is the prior distribution for $\theta$.
 Note that the use of the actual loss function defining the MCID means that we have not introduced any bias.
-Moreover, we are only required to do prior specification and posterior computations directly on the $\theta$-space, i.e., there are no additional nuisance parameters that need priors and then will be marginalized over.
+Moreover, we are only required to do prior specification and posterior computations directly on the $\theta$-space, i.e., there are no additional nuisance parameters that need priors but will ultimately be marginalized away.

 Since the empirical risk function $R_n(\theta)$ is bounded away from zero and infinity, the tails of the posterior match those of the prior.
 However, data cannot support a value of $\theta$ outside the range of the $X$ observations so, in practice, we will implicitly restrict the posterior to that range.
 This adjustment is not necessary for our theoretical analysis.